Olympian Gods: The 12 Gods of Olympus in Greek Mythology

 How did the Olympian gods become sovereign?

-The Olympian Gods became dominant after Titanic fighting, a great war between the Olympian gods and Titans.
-The Olympians won and took over the world's power.
+The Olympian gods became rulers after the Titanomachy, a great war between the Olympian gods and the Titans.
+The Olympians were victorious and took control of the world.

 Who was the god of the sea among the Olympians?